 If you would like to pay in full please email us at: firstname.lastname@example.org for further instructions

 Business Development Manager and Tour Host

-Simon studied at Queen’s University Belfast and had a career in IT and professional rugby management before joining Iberian Wine Tours.
-He has a lifelong passion for wine and travel, stemming from a visit to the Barossa Valley when he lived and worked in Australia as a teenager.
+Simon has a lifelong passion for wine and travel, stemming from a visit to the Barossa Valley when he lived and worked in Australia as a teenager.
 Since then he has visited most of the top wine regions of the world.
-After successfully completing the WSET Advanced Certificate in Wines and Spirits he has worked closely with Jeremy Shaw in overseeing the growth of Iberian Wine Tours.
+He studied at Queen’s University Belfast and had a career in IT and professional rugby management before joining Iberian Wine Tours.
+After successfully completing the Level 3 WSET Advanced Certificate in Wines and Spirits he has worked closely with Jeremy Shaw in overseeing the growth of the company.

 Gijs van Hensbergen